LauraRuis/do-pigs-fly/README.md

 The main experiments on OpenAI's models and Cohere's models are the zero-shot and k-shot experiments.
 The models used for OpenAI are:
 - GPT-3 (ada, babbage, curie, and davinci)
-- InstructGPT (text-ada-001, text-babbage-001, text-curie-001, text-davinci-001)
+- text-ada-001, text-babbage-001, text-curie-001, text-davinci-001
-- InstructGPT unknown size (text-davinci-002)
+- text-davinci-002, text-davinci-003
+- gpt-3.5-turbo (ChatGPT)
+- GPT-4

 And for Cohere:
 - small, medium, large, XL
+- Command small, medium, large, XL

-Find the commands to run the OpenAI evaluations in `experiment_run_scripts/run_all_openai.sh` and Cohere in `experiment_run_scripts/run_all_cohere.sh`.
+Find the commands to run evaluations in
+- All OpenAI models except ChatGPT and GPT-4: `experiment_run_scripts/run_all_openai.sh`
+- All Cohere models except Cohere-comman: `experiment_run_scripts/run_all_cohere.sh`
+- ChatGPT and GPT-4: `experiment_run_scripts/run_all_openai_completion.sh`
+- Cohere-command: `experiment_run_scripts/run_all_cohere_command.sh`

+### Chain-of-Thought experiments
+We ran chain-of-thought (CoT) experiments on the best instructable models (`GPT-4`, `text-davinci-001`, `ChatGPT`, and `Cohere-command-XL`).
+CoT prompting also requires the model to be used with completion, because it should be able to write a chain of thought before outputting the final answer.
+Hence, we allow the models to generate tokens instead of using forced likelihood ranking.
+To run these experiments, run `experiment_run_scripts/run_all_cot.sh`.
+The prompt templates are in `data/prompt_templates_cot.txt`.
+Note that this also runs the CoT experiments on the models that were not instruction-tuned at the example level.
+This was done if it would improve their performance as well, but it did not (results in Appendix I.7).

 ### Extra prompt templates
 For the OpenAI models, we additionally used 3 prompt templates taken from the Sparrow paper.
 To run these experiments